gebim/win10---GPU-passthrough-on-Ubuntu/README.md

 1. Reboot the Linux host.
 1. Enter `Ubuntu_GVT-g_helper-master` and run `part_2.sh` as root: `sudo ./part_2.sh`
 Note: `part_2.sh` does the 'heavy loading' of the installation.
 It finds the right Intel VGPU, sets user permissions, and creates a `systemd` service to initialize the VGPU during startup.
 Cool!
 `part_2.sh` also creates `check_gpu.sh`.
 Run it `./check_gpu.sh` and you should see a long number like: `69763959-1724-46a3-8878-860096be8669`.
 This is the uuid of the VGPU.
 If you see such a long number, everything should be fine.
-Note: the properties of the VGPUs (yes, there are more than one) can be seen in the `/sys/devices/pci*` directories.
+The properties of the VGPUs (yes, there are more than one) can be seen in the `/sys/devices/pci*` directories.
 On my machine, the used VGPU is in `/sys/devices/pci0000:00/0000:00:02.0/mdev_supported_types/i915-GVTg_V5_4/description`.
 The contents of this file is:

 	low_gm_size: 128MB
 	high_gm_size: 512MB
 	fence: 4
 	resolution: 1920x1200
 	weight: 4
-1. Optional: run `sudo ./part_3_optional.sh`.
-This compiles scream for the sound and adds an auto-start service for gnome.

 1. Compile looking-glass from source.
 Change the directory into `looking-glass-B6/` and create a build directory: `mkdir client/build`.
 Enter this directory: `cd client/build/` and do a `cmake ../` and `make`